Date of Race

 The race supports a different Maine charity each year by providing a $30,000 donation from the TD Charitable Foundation, the charitable giving arm of TD Bank, America’s Most Convenient Bank.
 In addition, the race provides significant fundraising opportunities to past and the present beneficiaries each year through its charity bib program.

-To learn more about the JMG, visit https://www.jmg.org/.
+To learn more about The Cromwell Center’s programs, visit www.cromwellcenter.org.